LNP-BP/LNPBPs/lnpbp-0020.md

                    !! nonEqualAmounts

     -- question mark after `op` means optional operation, which may not be
-    -- provided by some of schemata implementing the intrface
+    -- provided by some of schemata implementing the interface

     op?
 Issue      :: used inflationAllowance+
                     , reserves PoR*